 Storage Instructions

-- I suggest storing this recipe in a glass container in the fridge.
-Allow the recipe to completely cool prior to putting it in the fridge.
+- I suggest storing this recipe in an airtight container in the fridge.
+Allow the leftover sweet potato mash to completely cool prior to putting it in the fridge.
 This recipe will last up to 7 days in the fridge.

 More Recipes You Will Love: